Cyber-One/Fred_Inmoov/Fred/README.md

 <b>IO.py</b>
 This is for miscilanous IO devices like the PIR sensor and the Ultrasonic range finders.

+<b>Speech.py</br>
+This is where the Text To Speech and Speech recognition services are created.

 <b>Life.py</b>
 This set of routines control the simulation of being alive like the blinking of the eyes ect.